Jason Sudeikis & Olivia Wilde's Former Nanny Shared Even More Uncomfortable Alleged Details About the Couple's Tumultuous Split - NewsBreak

 Jason Sudeikis & Olivia Wilde's Former Nanny Shared Even More Uncomfortable Alleged Details About the Couple's Tumultuous Split

-It seems like we’re hearing more and more every day about the tumultuous breakup of A-list stars Jason Sudekis and Olivia Wilde.
-Between the “special salad dressing,” and alleged cheating, it seems to be as messy as can be.
-And now, their former nanny is alleging a lot went on behind the scenes than anyone thought.
+It seems like we’re hearing more and more every day about the tumultuous breakup of A-list stars Jason Sudeikis and Olivia Wilde.
+Between the “special salad dressing,” and alleged cheating, it appears to be as messy as can be.
+And now, their former nanny is alleging a lot more went on behind the scenes than anyone thought.

-Now, after Sudekis read this, as we know from the n anny’s previous statements, he had a bit of a meltdown regarding Wilde cheating on him and leaving their family.
-The Nanny claimed Sudeikis threatened her, telling her she couldn’t tell Wilde that he was reading her messages.
+Now, after Sudeikis read this, as we know from the nanny’s previous statements, he allegedly had a bit of a meltdown.
+The nanny claimed Sudeikis threatened her, telling her she couldn’t tell Wilde that he was reading her messages.
 He even allegedly said, “If you say anything about this, it’s all going to backfire in your face.”

-He sent her a text saying after the incident, “I am so sorry that I scared you and made you feel even the tiniest bit concerned.”
+He reportedly sent her a text after the incident saying, “I am so sorry that I scared you and made you feel even the tiniest bit concerned.”

-The brave Nanny ended it by saying that the two exes are in totally different worlds, with Sudekis grieving and Wilde as happy as can be, in love, and “happy to be gone.”
+The nanny ended her interview by saying that the two exes are in totally different worlds, with Sudeikis grieving and Wilde as happy as can be, in love, and “happy to be gone.”

-Sudekis and Wilde were together for nine years, first getting together in Nov 2011.
+Sudeikis and Wilde were in a relationship for nine years, first getting together in Nov 2011.
 They got engaged less than two years later in 2013, welcoming two children named Otis, 8, and Daisy, 6.

-Many reports claim Wilde started dating Styles in early 2021, soon after she and Sudekis split up.
-However, many other reports claim there was some crossover, and with the nanny’s accusations , it’s definitely seeming that way.
+Many reports claim Wilde started dating Styles in early 2021, soon after she and Sudeikis split up.
+However, other reports claim there was some crossover, and with the nanny’s accusations , it’s definitely raising some questions on which timeline is correct.

 Before you go, click here to see surprising celebrity couples we never saw coming.